Madhavi3N/Case-Studies/Simple Flask Web app creation/readme.md

-The detailed blog is uploaded in medium Blog post  ---
+The detailed blog is uploaded in medium Blog post  ---   soon